sigmedia/ai-teaching-assistant/README.md

 | WEBSITE_HTTPLOGGING_RETENTION_DAYS | Determines the number of days that app logs will be retained for.
 There is nothing sensitive in this app's logs.
 There is info that may be useful for debugging production issues | 7                        |
 | WEBSITES_CONTAINER_START_TIME_LIMIT | Number of seconds before the Web App will stop the container startup process.
 Increase this if the app isn't starting up quickly enough.                                    | 600                           |

+- On Save, accept the option to restart the Web App
-- Navigate to Overview
+- Navigate to Settings > Configuration > General Settings
+- Add the following to the "Startup Command" field: gunicorn -c gunicorn.conf.py --bind 0.0.0.0:8000 main:app
-- Restart the Web App
+- On Save, accept the option to restart the Web App
 - After it has restarted, click on "Default Domain"
 - Log in to the app, and test it by chatting with the AI-TA.
 You should see a new session and new message entries appearing in the tables of your production database when you refresh it.

+  Note:
+- You can restart the Web App at any time by going to Overview and clicking "Restart"

 ## Third Party Licenses